jw2249a/2017-bayes-audit/2017-code/README.md

 spread across 64 counties.

-**This README file is a *design document*, not a description of what the code does now.
-The code here is still in progress  and not yet functional.
-It is in the process of becoming code that matches this design document.
-But don't expect it to match what is described here.
-At least not yet.**
+**This README file is a *design document*, not a description of what the code does yet.
+The code here is still in progress  and only partially implements this design.

 ## Table of contents